billsix/cprogrammingbook/doc/09-Libraries.rst

 program will resume at the point where the event occurred.
 However, if the value of sig was SIGFPE
-(a floating point exception), or any implementation defined computational exception, then the behaviour is undefined.
+(a floating point exception), or any implementation defined computational exception, then the behavior is undefined.
 The most usual thing to do in the handler for SIGFPE is to call one of the functions abort, exit, or longjmp.